mederai/api/Getting-Started.md

 Medera provides solutions to telehealth and healthcare providers including medical diagnosis and queue system engines.
 Currently, we offer multi-languages medical diagnosis API endpoints in a beta form which can help us and the healthcare community to build a new digital health ecosystem.
 Below you'll find our API documentation and a few interactive components that allow you to interact directly with our data endpoints (no code required).
-Please direct any questions or requests to info@meder.ai